teamaster23/concuFix/results/even/details.md

 {
   "target_variable": "this.currentValue",
   "optimal_strategy": "CAS",
-  "reason": "CAS was chosen because the operations on `currentValue` can be made atomic using `AtomicInteger`, ensuring thread safety for the increment operations.
-The double increment (`++currentValue; ++currentValue;`) requires atomicity for each individual increment, which `AtomicInteger.incrementAndGet()` provides.
-Volatile is insufficient here because it cannot enforce atomicity for compound operations like increment.
-Synchronized is avoided as a heavier-weight alternative when lock-free CAS operations suffice to resolve the race condition."
+  "reason": "CAS was chosen because the increment operations on 'currentValue' can be made atomic using AtomicInteger, ensuring thread safety without blocking.
+Volatile was insufficient as it cannot guarantee atomicity for compound operations like increment.
+Synchronized was avoided as a heavier-weight solution when lock-free atomic classes provide equivalent safety with better performance."
 }
 ++++++++++++++++
 ++++++++++++++++